Jtop13/Coding-Examples/Shell Examples/README.md

 The following is examples
 of shell scripts.

+The Homemade Shell folder is a project where I built a simple Unix shell.

 backup.sh will backup all zip files in that directory and will give the time and date they were backed up.

+create_gitignore.sh is a simple file used to automate the creation of a gitignore file.

 sysinfo.sh will display system information such as how long the system has been open, disk usage and memory usage.